tkozybski/AutoTrimps/README.md

 - Zek Fork.
 All changes made by Zek using GenBTC as base.
 Currently up-to-date as of 04/2021.
 - Ray Fork.
 U1 code heavily rewritten and changed by Psycho-Ray, with big contributions from livercat.
 Please report any bugs you may find.

+## Changelist vs Zek's Fork
+Well, I changed a lot, and didn't properly keep track of it, but I made and effort to create a change list with whatever came to my mind.
+You can check it at the end of this README.

 ## AT Script Installation